meshery/meshery/docs/pages/guides/meshmodel.md

 To view **MeshModel Summary**, select the **MeshModel Summary** tab.
 The summary will appear on your screen.
 You will see all Models, Components, and Relationships in the Summary table.
 You can acccess these models and their components through the [MeshMap extension]({{site.baseurl}}/extensions/meshmap).
-As these models are registered by another systems,
+As these models are registered by another systems, whenever a new request to make changes in model are created, those are sent to the systems those have regsitered those models.

 <a href="{{ site.baseurl }}/assets/img/meshmodel/settings-meshmodel-summary.png"><img alt="MeshModel Summary" style="border-radius: 0.5%;" style="width:500px;height:auto;" src="{{ site.baseurl }}/assets/img/meshmodel/settings-meshmodel-summary.png" /></a>